-Spouse Loses Insurance
+Dependent Spouse and/or Child Loses Insurance

-Medical/Prescription Drugs, Dental and Vision
+Medical/Prescription Drug, Dental and Vision

 Flexible Spending Accounts (FSAs)

 You may wish to reevaluate your participation in Health Care and Dependent Care Flexible Spending Accounts by signing up now or, if already participating, changing your contribution amount.
 You may need to increase your Health Care FSA contributions to pay for your spouse and/or child(ren)’s out-of-pocket health care expenses and/or begin, stop, increase, or decrease contributions to a Dependent Care FSA.

 This is a good time to review your retirement programs, investment elections, and contribution amounts to make sure they reflect your new financial goals.
 You may wish to update or change your beneficiary(ies) as well.

 - How do I contact The Hartford?